osic/benchmarking_live-migration/benchmarker_results/lvm_testing_summary.md

 2. Cinder Volume and nova should be located in the same availability zone if you plan to live migrate volume backed VMs

 3. Tunneling disabling reduce Live migration duration

+4. No TCP stream loss was recorded for all tests